learn-co-curriculum/js-advanced-functions-introduction/README.md

 ## On Character and Programming Languages

-As you learn more more about other programming languages, you'll come to realize that they each have a point of view--themes and patterns that may be unique to them that will become more obvious as you become familiar with them.
+As you learn more more about other programming languages, you'll come to realize that they each have a point of view &mdash; themes and patterns that may be unique to them that will become more obvious as you become familiar with them.
 Consider some of your favorite authors or artists; many of them likely have a certain style that gives their work away without it being explictly stated: